 Gary Ruskin is executive director and co-founder of U.S. Right to Know.
 Gary started doing public interest work in 1987.
 For fourteen years, he directed the Congressional Accountability Project, which opposed corruption in the U.S. Congress.
 For nine years, he was executive director and co-founder (with Ralph Nader) of Commercial Alert, which opposed the commercialization of every nook and cranny of our lives and culture.
 In 2012, he was campaign manager for Proposition 37, a statewide ballot initiative for labeling of genetically engineered food in California.
 He was also director of the Center for Corporate Policy.
 He has authored or co-authored articles in the Washington Post, Los Angeles Times, The Nation, Mothering, Multinational Monitor, Environmental Health News, Milbank Quarterly, Journal of Epidemiology and Community Health, Journal of Public Health Policy, Globalization and Health, Public Health Nutrition, International Journal of Environmental Research and Public Health, Critical Public Health and many others.
 In 2013, he wrote a report on corporate espionage against nonprofit organizations.
 He received his undergraduate degree in religion from Carleton College, and a master’s degree in public policy from Harvard University’s John F. Kennedy School of Government.
 He is also the father of a 16 year-old daughter and a 5 year-old son.

-Stacy Malkan is co-founder and managing editor of U.S. Right to Know, a nonprofit investigative research group working globally to expose corporate wrongdoing and government failures that threaten our health, environment and food system.
-She investigates and reports on pesticide and food industry PR and lobbying operations.
-Stacy is author of the award-winning book, Not Just a Pretty Face: The Ugly Side of the Beauty Industry (New Society Publishers, 2007), and co-founder of the Campaign for Safe Cosmetics, a national coalition of health groups that exposed hazardous chemicals in personal care and baby products, and pressured companies to reformulate to safer products.
-Her work has been featured in Time magazine, the New York Times, Washington Post, Nature Biotechnology, Good Morning America, Wall Street Journal, and many other media outlets.
-She has appeared in several documentary films including The Human Experiment produced by Sean Penn, Pink Skies, Stink Movie, and Not so Pretty now airing on HBO Max.
+Stacy Malkan is co-founder and managing editor of U.S. Right to Know.
+She reports on public health science and pesticide and food industry front groups and product-defense efforts.
+Stacy is author of the award-winning book, Not Just a Pretty Face: The Ugly Side of the Beauty Industry (New Society Publishers, 2007), and co-founder of the Campaign for Safe Cosmetics, a national coalition of researchers and health groups that exposed hazardous chemicals in personal care products and pressured companies to remove carcinogens from baby products.
+In 2012, she was media director for Proposition 37, a statewide ballot initiative for labeling of genetically engineered food in California.
+She is the former communications director of Health Care Without Harm, an international coalition of groups working to reduce pollution in the health care industry.
+Stacy’s work has been featured in Time magazine, the New York Times, Washington Post, Nature Biotechnology, Good Morning America, Wall Street Journal, and many other media outlets.
+She has appeared in several documentary films including The Human Experiment produced by Sean Penn, Pink Skies, Stink Movie, and Not So Pretty now airing on HBO Max.

 Karolina Corin, PhD, is a staff scientist with backgrounds in both engineering and biology.Much of her research has focused on the expression, solubilization, folding, structure, and stabilization of membrane proteins, a class of proteins involved in many diseases that are notoriously difficult to study.
 She developed a cell-free expression platform allowing the largest number of GPCRs to date to be expressed, and demonstrated that novel surfactants like peptide detergents can be used to express, solubilize, and stabilize membrane proteins.
 As part of a team, she was the first to express, purify, and characterize the ligand-binding of insect olfactory receptors, and performed pioneering experiments demonstrating that a simple substitution code could be used to make GPCRs soluble without altering their structure or function.